sandstorm-io/sandstorm/tests/README.md

 ## Setup

 First, you need to install Java in order to run Selenium.
+You will also need `xvfb` if you plan to run the tests against a mock X server (the default).
-Under Debain/Ubuntu, this can be accomplished with `sudo apt-get install default-jre-headless`.
+Under Debian/Ubuntu, these can be installed with `sudo apt-get install default-jre-headless xvfb`.
+Under Fedora, run `sudo dnf install java-latest-openjdk xorg-x11-server-Xvfb`.

 Second, from the tests directory, run `npm install` to install all the node dependencies.